UsabilityDynamics/node-abstract/Readme.md

     - this.set( key, value ): Set meta key and value, will be used as defaults by instaces.
     - this.get( key ): Get a value.
     - this.defineConstructor( function MyInstanceConstructor() {} ): Creates an Instance Factory environment.
-    - this.defineInstance( function MyInstanceConstructor() {} ): Creates an Instance Factory environment.
     - this.defineProperty( property, descriptor ): Add single property t othe instance prototype.
     - this.defineProperties( properties ): Add multiple properties to the Instance prototype.
     - this.addPrototype( prototype ): Insert prototype into prototype chain of the Instance object.